Kathmandu Pokhara Tour

 After breakfast on day two, leave the hotel and travel from Kathmandu to Pokhara.
 You can go to Pokhara by bus, car, or airplane from Kathmandu.
 The fastest and most convenient way to travel is by flight.

-Enjoy a two-hour journey to Manakamana Darshan riding a cable car while en route.
+Enjoy a two-hour journey to Manakamana Darshan by riding a cable car en route.
 Manakamana is a well-known Hindu temple in the area that honors the goddess Durga.
 Then, continue driving for three hours to Pokhara.

 Arrive in the evening in Pokhara, settle into a hotel, and spend the night there.
 After checking in at the hotel, take the Himalayan Phewa Lake vistas or a night walk around the lakeside.